An implicit unified gas-kinetic wave-particle method for radiative transport process

 \subsection{3D cylindrical hohlraum problem}

-The practical ICF engineering applications require three dimensional simulations to capture the three dimensional effects, such as the 3D radiation driven asymmetry.
-Three dimensional program has been developed based on the UGKWP algorithm to study the cylindrical hohlraum energetics in ICF.
-One demonstration hohlraum geometry and mesh are shown in Fig. \ref{fig_hohlraum3d1}.
+The practical ICF engineering applications require three-dimensional simulations to capture the three-dimensional effects, such as the 3D radiation-driven asymmetry.
+A three-dimensional program has been developed based on the IUGKWP algorithm to study the cylindrical hohlraum energetics in ICF.
+A sketch of hohlraum geometry and mesh is shown in Fig. \ref{fig_hohlraum3d1}.
 The diameter of hohlraum is $2.3\text{mm}$ in length, and the mesh size is $\Delta x=10\mu m$.
 The hohlraum boundary and capsule are filled with optically thick material with $\sigma=2.0\times10^{4}$ and capacity $C_v=1$.
 The hohlraum cavity and injection hole are filled with optically thin material with $\sigma=2.0\times10^{-3}$ and capacity $C_v=1\times10^{-2}$.
 The system is initially in equilibrium at the temperature of $0.05\text{KeV}$, and a $0.5\text{KeV}$ isotropic surface source is applied on the hohlraum inner surface.
 It takes $mins$ to reach a simulation time of $10\text{ns}$.
 The material temperature distribution in hohlraum at $t=1,5,10\text{ns}$ is shown in Fig. \ref{fig_hohlraum3d2}, and material temperature on capsule surface at $t=1,5,10\text{ns}$ is shown in Fig. \ref{fig_hohlraum3d3}.